Assistant Professor of Journalism and English/Torch Advisor

 Steven Fox is an educator, advisor and professional journalist who considers one of his greatest accomplishments to be providing opportunities for young writers.

 “Like just about any employee, Ferris ultimately chose me.
 I was transitioning from a career in newspapers, completing my graduate work and looking for opportunities to become a full-time professor,” he said.
 “The ideal opportunity opened up here at Ferris, and I'm glad it worked out.”

 Fox joined Ferris in 2008 after working as a professional journalist for 15 years in Michigan and Oregon.
-He is the university’s sole Journalism teacher and also teaches English courses within the College of Arts and Sciences.
+He is the university’s sole Journalism teacher and also teaches English courses within the College of Arts, Sciences and Education.
 In addition, he serves as adviser to the Torch, Ferris’ award-winning student newspaper.